shwestrick/sml-splittable-random/README.md

 val (r', x') = gen_real r'
 ```

-Similarly, generators for base types come in two flavors: individual, and
+Generators for base types come in two flavors: individual, and
 "many".
 The "many" versions return functions of type `int -> ...`,
 used in the same manner as described above.